crs2007/ActiveReport/README.md

 ## Problems and Solutions

 ### SQL Files:
-* Etch user can add T-SQL script as match as he like to the SQL Script Path.
+* Each user can add T-SQL script as match as he likes to the SQL Script Path.
 * The application knows automatically to build the XML elements.
-* The script need to run(without any errors) on SQL Server 2005+(Linux or Windows).
+* The script needs to run(without any errors) on SQL Server 2005+(Linux or Windows).
-* If the script output have Multiple Active Result Sets([MARS](https://docs.microsoft.com/en-us/sql/relational-databases/native-client/features/using-multiple-active-result-sets-mars)).
+* If the script output has Multiple Active Result Sets([MARS](https://docs.microsoft.com/en-us/sql/relational-databases/native-client/features/using-multiple-active-result-sets-mars)).
 The last result set will be taken to the XML.
 * If one or more columns from the result sets have no name(title) It will generate one for you.
 * You can rest assure that you do not need to activate [xp_cmdshell](https://docs.microsoft.com/en-us/sql/relational-databases/system-stored-procedures/xp-cmdshell-transact-sql) (Windows OS only) per single script.
 * If you intend to write your own script please look at the script structure in the folder and try that they will look alike.
-* On etch script the application adds a prefix -
+* On each script the application adds a prefix -
 ```sql
 SET NOCOUNT ON;
 SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED;